tldr-pages/tldr/pages/common/docker-login.md

 > Log into a docker registry.
 > More information: <https://docs.docker.com/engine/reference/commandline/login/>.

+- Log into registry (user will be prompted for a username and password):

+`docker login`

+- Log into registry with a specific username (user will be prompted for a password):

+`docker login --username {{username}}`

 - Log into registry with username and password:

 `docker login --username {{username}} --password {{password}} {{server}}`